3 Wyoming Industries to Consider Training For

 1. Health Care

 With major interstate highways like I-25 and I-80 running through the state, Wyoming is a compelling location for many companies that specialize in ground transportation and logistics.
-Plus, even though Wyoming's largest cities—such as Cheyenne—are relatively small in comparison to those in other states, they still have a lot of car and truck owners.
-For example, in Laramie County (home of the state capital), more than 35,760 automobiles were registered in 2013.*
+Plus, more than 22,000 people in the state have occupations related to this industry.
+On average, they earn an annual wage of over $46,000.3

 3. Computer Networking Technology